5 Ways to Cool Your Home and Save Energy This Summer

 1. Block Out The Sun

-Our ENERGY STAR® qualified Preservation Windows feature high-performance glass packages that combine options that reduce your heating and cooling costs, while making your home more comfortable.
+Our ENERGY STAR® qualified Preservation Windows feature high-performance glass packages.
+These combine options that reduce your heating and cooling costs while making your home more comfortable.

-• UV-filtering multiple layers of silver and titanium that combine to create high-efficiency glass with unsurpassed properties of energy efficiency, UV reflection, clarity, damage reduction and visible light transmittance.
+- UV-filtering multiple layers of silver and titanium combine to create high-efficiency glass.
+This glass offers unsurpassed energy efficiency, UV reflection, clarity, and damage and visible light transmittance.

-EnergyMaxx glass has patented coatings that reflect your home’s heat back into the room during the winter and repel the sun’s heat and damaging rays in the summer.
+EnergyMaxx glass features patented coatings that reflect your home’s heat back into the room during winter.
+At the same time, it repels the sun’s heat and damaging rays in the summer.

 The result is added comfort and energy efficiency in both the winter and summer!
 For more information on our energy efficient windows.